 “If institutional investors continue to support the expansion of coal, oil and gas companies, a timely exit from fossil fuels will be impossible,” warned Katrin Ganswindt, head of financial research at Urgewald.

 Climate scientists have long warned that a rapid phase-out of fossil fuels is the only hope of mitigating the effects of climate change on rising global temperatures.
-Katrin Ganswindt called for a red line to be drawn to stop further investment in fossil fuels.
+Katrin Ganswindt called for a red line to be drawn to prevent further investment in fossil fuels.

 KHANH MINH